colbyhoke/pandas-challenge/README.md

 * % Overall Passing (The percentage of students that passed math and reading.)

 ### Scores by School Size
-<br>Repeat the above breakdown, but this time group schools based on a reasonable approximation of school size (Small, Medium, Large).
+Repeat the above breakdown, but this time group schools based on a reasonable approximation of school size (Small, Medium, Large).

 ### Scores by School Type
-<br>Repeat the above breakdown, but this time group schools based on school type (Charter vs. District).
+Repeat the above breakdown, but this time group schools based on school type (Charter vs. District).